kubernetes-sigs/kubespray/docs/large-deployments.md

 * Add calico-rr nodes if you are deploying with Calico or Canal.
 Nodes recover from host/network interruption much quicker with calico-rr.
-Note that calico-rr role must be on a host without kube-master or kube-node role (but etcd role is okay).
+Note that calico-rr role must be on a host without kube-controlplane or kube-node role (but etcd role is okay).

 * Check out the